 - Fonts have feeling and emotion.
 Some are strong and bold, others are delicate, elegant, or whimsical.
 Think about matching the feelings of your fonts to your blog’s personality.

 - Readability is always key, so save the more embellished options for your title and headers, and pick something cleaner for regular body text.

 We also interviewed some WordPressers who’ve done an exceptional job using fonts to personalize their blogs; you can benefit from their wisdom.

-You can do a good deal of customizing with headers and backgrounds, and custom colors adds another level of personalization by letting you change the overall color scheme of your blog.
-You can choose a color palette, swap colors by dragging and dropping, view color palette suggestions, and apply background patterns.
+You can do a good deal of customizing with headers, and custom colors adds another level of personalization by letting you change the overall color scheme of your blog.
+You can view and apply color palette suggestions and background patterns or create your own unique color palette for your site.
 Score!

-If you’re not sure where to start, pick a new palette.
+If you’re not sure where to start, pick a new featured palette.
 The individual circles will change to reflect the colors in that palette, and you can hover over them to see what they’re assigned to — your background, post titles, link and visited links colors, and more.
-Drag and drop some of those colors to see how that changes the look.
-Click on a color to pull up different color options; we’ll suggest some we think will work well, or you can explore entirely new hues.

-Now you’ve set up your online home just so.
-It’s time to move on to the main event, the reason you came here in the first place: publishing.
-Next up, learn all about creating posts and pages, working with images and other media, and creating menus to help readers get around your site.
-Head to Get Published
+Next up, learn all about creating posts and pages, working with images, other media, and creating menus to help readers get around your site.
+Head to Get Published.